 Your miter saw is fully assembled in the carton.
-Open the box and lift the saw out by the convenient carrying handle, as shown in Figure 1A.
+Open the box and lift the saw out by the convenient carrying handle, as shown in Figure 2.

 Place the saw on a smooth, flat surface such as a workbench or strong table.

-Examine Figure 2 to become familiar with the saw and its various parts.
-The section on adjustments will refer to these terms and you must know what and where
+Examine Figure 4 to become familiar with the saw and its various parts.
+The sectic trients will refer to these terms and you must know what and where the parts are.

-ACAUTION: Pinch Hazard.
-To reduce the risk of injury, keep thumb underneath the handle when pulling the handle down.
+thents will refer to these terms and you must know what and where the parts are. &CAUTION: Pinch Hazard.
+To reduce the risk of injury, keep thumb undemeath the handle when pulling the handle down.
 The lower guard will move up as the handle is pulled down which could cause pinching.
 The handle is placed close to the guard for special cuts.

-Could cause prioring.
-The name is placed close to the guard for special cuts.

-Press down lightly on the operating handle and pull out the lock down pin, as shown in Figure 2.
+Press down lightly on the operating handle and pull out the lock down pin.
 Gently release the downward pressure and hold the arm allowing it to rise to its full height.
 Use the lock down pin when carrying the saw from one place to another.
-Always use the carrying handle to transport the saw or the hand indentations shown in Figure 2 and 4.
+Always use the carrying handle to transport the saw or the hand indentations shown in Figure 4.